 "Somewhere he won't bother us again."
 She turned her head in the direction of a freshly dug mound of earth, an unmarked grave, a fitting tribute to the man who had caused us all so much trouble.

-"Yeah - and hopefully he's having tea with the Devil as we speak," Atsuko joked, muttering a hasty apology when he saw the looks on our faces.
+"And hopefully he's having tea with the Devil as we speak," Atsuto joked, muttering a hasty apology when he saw the looks on our faces.
 We stood in silence for a moment, before I spoke to ask what had happened.

 "Only, Alex and James had the same idea," filled in Ruby, folding her wings across her chest.
 "And, then, a bunch of Electric Pokemon from Birch's lab ran into the fray and all used their Electric Attacks at once.
 I'm pretty sure that's what killed him."
 She glared down at the grave with an expression which clearly said she would like to peck Number 1's heart out.